 An operating budget was adopted and maintained by the governing board for the Village pursuant to the requirements of Florida Statutes.
 The budget is adopted using the same basis of accounting that is used in preparation of the fund financial statements.
 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Village Council.
-The general fund budget for the fiscal year ended September 30, 2019 required a budget amendment to capture expenses consisting of engineering, zoning and planning services required as part of upcoming land development
+The general fund budget for the fiscal year ended September 30, 2020 required a budget amendment to capture additional expenses which were not anticipated by the original budget.

 The General Fund is the chief operating fund in the Village of Golf.
 As a measure of the general fund's liquidity, it may be useful to compare total fund expenditures.
-Total fund balance represents 78% of total general fund expenditure less inter-fund transfers.
+Total fund balance represents 68% of total general fund expenditure less inter-fund transfers.

-A summary of the general fund's condensed balance sheet and statement of revenues, expenditures and changes in fund balance for September 30, 2019 and 2018 is shown below:
+A summary of the general fund's condensed balance sheet and statement of revenues, expenditures and changes in fund balance for September 30, 2020 and 2019 is shown below: